top of page

 it is important to take the time to listen to feedback and review the entire process.
 This step is crucial to assess the effectiveness of the approach taken and to identify any areas for improvement.

-Assess the overall impact of the redundancies and restructures on the organization.
+Assess the overall impact of the redundancies and restructures on the organisation.
 Has the intended outcome been achieved?
 Are the remaining employees feeling secure and motivated?
 Consider conducting employee surveys or holding feedback sessions to gather insights on the overall effectiveness of the process.

 Check out other Blogs in our series: